kosl/ihipp-examples/docs/week4.md

 ~~~c
 MPI_Get(void *origin_addr, int origin_count, MPI_Datatype origin_datatype, int target_rank, MPI_Aint target_disp, int target_count, MPI_Datatype_target_datatype, MPI_Win win);
 ~~~
-We will understand in depth about the arguments of these functions in the following excercise.
+We will understand in depth about the arguments of these functions in the following exercise.
 But before we get into that another important thing that we need to discuss is the Synchronization.
 If you remember we discussed this concept briefly in the (number) week when we were learning about the concepts of OpenMP.
 In MPI in one sided communication (image S24)  the target process  calls the function to create the window in order to give access of its memory to other processes.
 However, in the case of multiple users it is already quite plain to see that if these users try to simultaneously access this data can already lead to some problems.
 For example, lets say two users access the window to put data using the MPI_Put function this is clealry a race condition that needs to be avoided.
 This is where synchronisation comes into the play.
 So in order to avoid this before and after each 'one sided communication' function i.e MPI-Get and MPI_Put we need to use this function
 ~~~c
 MPI_Win_fence(0, MPI_Win win);